isabella232/GitExtensionsDoc/source/plugins.rst

       Specify what size is considered a 'large' file.

-.. settingspage:: Gerrit Code Review

-    The Gerrit plugin provides integration with Gerrit for GitExtensions.
-    This plugin has been based on the git-review tool.

-    For more information see: https://www.gerritcodereview.com/

 .. settingspage:: GitHub

     This plugin will create an OAuth token so that some common GitHub actions can be integrated with Git Extensions.